 - Serve this as a first course in place of a salad, as a main course, or as a refresher between courses!
 You can also serve it as a side dish.

-- Keep the cucumber unpeeled to add an even better color to the tarator soup.
+- Keep the cucumber unpeeled to add an even better color to the Tarator Soup.

 - Make this 30 minutes ahead of time and allow it to chill in the refrigerator for best results.